 Caribbean medical schools like AUA offer students the opportunity to develop clinical skills early in the curriculum.
 Many U.S. medical schools put this off later in their preclinical curriculum or leave it entirely to clinicals.
-By experiencing clinical settings earlier, students are generally more prepared to apply the medical knowledge they acquired during Basic Sciences for their clinical rotations.
+By experiencing clinical settings earlier, students are generally more prepared to apply the medical knowledge they acquired during Preclinical Sciences for their clinical rotations.

 Caribbean medical schools typically cost less than U.S. medical schools (both out-of-state public and private).
 Some schools may approach the costs of U.S. medical schools (such as St. Georges) but they are, overall, still less expensive.